 No. It will not be possible for anyone to look up your PPSN using your IHI.
-However, you may choose, to give your PPSN to your health service provider to allow them to find your IHI.
+You may choose, however, to give your PPSN to your health service provider to allow them to get your IHI from the IHI Register.
 Your PPSN will never be visible to your health service provider when they look up your IHI.

 Will my GP use my IHI in their records?

 Yes.
-Your GP’s practice management system will automatically be able to take your IHI and match it to their existing record for you.
+Your GP’s practice management system will automatically be able to take your IHI and match it to your existing record.
 Your GP can then use your IHI when communicating with other health service providers in relation to your care.